ymlai87416/CarND-Extended-Kalman-Filter-Project/README.md

 ![alt text][image19]

-where Hj is the Jacobian matrix of function H, and have the following form.
+where Hj is the Jacobian matrix of function h, and has the following form.

 ![alt text][image20]